 Strength and Muscle Development

 Bodyweight exercises performed at high intensity with proper form provide significant strength stimulus.
 Movements like push-ups, squats, lunges, planks, and pull-ups build functional strength effectively without requiring equipment.
+These compound exercises engage multiple muscle groups simultaneously, making them far more time-efficient than isolation movements for a 10-minute window.

-The ACSM’s 2011 position stand confirms that neural adaptations (improvements in how efficiently your nervous system recruits muscle fibers) occur rapidly in response to resistance training, often within the first 2-4 weeks.
+The neural adaptations that the ACSM position stand describes, improvements in how efficiently your nervous system recruits muscle fibers, occur within the first 2-4 weeks of consistent training.
 These adaptations produce noticeable strength gains even with modest training volumes, which is why beginners see disproportionately fast progress.
+A person who could manage 5 push-ups in their first session may reach 15-20 within a month, largely from neural efficiency rather than muscle growth.

 Muscle hypertrophy, actual muscle growth, requires adequate training volume and mechanical tension.
 While 10 minutes of resistance exercise can stimulate some muscle growth, particularly in beginners, maximizing muscle mass typically requires higher total weekly volume than 10 minutes daily provides.